By Terry Corbell

 Preferences of women include simpler financial statements and financial goals for the long term.
 And women want deals structured on a friendly relationship basis – empathy, tailored counsel and trust.

-From the Coach’s Corner, see this site’s Marketing/Sales section for more tips for successful sales.
+From the Coach’s Corner, see this portal’s Marketing/Sales category for strategies on successful sales and customer service.